 • In 2014, we joined the Better Cotton Fast Track Fund, in which we have

 partnered with other global brand owners to create sustainable change in the

 cotton industry through accelerating the production of Better Cotton.

-cotton.
-In 2016, Tommy Hilfiger was ranked as the #10 Better Cotton sourcing
+• In 2016, the BCI ranked Tommy Hilfiger #10 Better Cotton sourcing business

 • Work with our supplier base and other stakeholders to preserve water resources